 Thus, GyanDhan provides a complete study abroad solution for you.
 Besides offering transparent, reliable, and up-to-date information related to everything in the higher education domain, we also supplement help in all areas that can make your relocation abroad easier, smoother, and cost-effective.

 Our Lending Partners

 There are two ways,

 - Students can check the eligibility on GyanDhan’s loan eligibility tool and get an instant loan recommendation.
 Post which, a GyanDhan executive will get in touch with the student to help in the documentation and further process, OR

 - The students can request a call back on GyanDhan’s website and an counsellor (ELC) gets in touch with the student to understand the requirements within a few hours.
 Our ELCs will ask a few detailed questions to further assess the profile and match the profile with the best lender.
 Often, students are not aware of the deals available for them, in which case we help them choose the loan with maximum benefits.

 - Secured Education Loans - These are the education loans in which the applicant has to pledge any asset to the lender as a security in order to get the loan approved.

 - Tangible assets such as flats, shops, land (non-agricultural), etc.

 - Intangible assets such as fixed deposits, insurance policy, government bonds, etc.

 - Unsecured Education Loans - These are the education loans in which the applicant does not need to pledge any security to the lender to get the study loan for financing the study abroad.
 However, a co-applicant has to be incorporated and his/her income becomes a crucial determinant of the loan approval.
-Also, only the private lenders in India and a few international players offer education loans to Indian students without collateral, for an amount more than INR 7.5 Lakhs.
+Almost all the lenders cover both tuition fees and living expenses in unsecured loans.
+Also, only the private entities in India and a few international players offer education loans to Indian students without collateral, for an amount more than INR 7.5 Lakhs.